-What makes coronavirus anxiety so much worse than will-my-toddler-run-into-traffic anxiety is its potential for disruption of our daily routines combined with a deeper uncertainty about how it will play out.
+What makes coronavirus anxiety so much worse than 'will-my-toddler-run-into-traffic' anxiety is its potential for disruption of our daily routines combined with a deeper uncertainty about how it will play out.

 How long will our kids be out of school?
 How will we get our work done?
 And this goes for parents with paid employment, as well as those who stay home.
-Managing kids and a house is work.
+Managing kids and a house is hard work.

 The logistical anxieties are far more severe for the millions of parents who are also caring for an elderly parent, or are self-employed and don’t have sick pay.
-A lot of people who work for the gg industry or on zero-hours contracts live month to month, and the stress of not earning enough money to pay for their basic necessities whilst caring for others is extremely difficult.
+A lot of people who work for the gig industry or on zero-hours contracts live month to month, and the stress of not earning enough money to pay for their basic necessities, whilst caring for others is extremely difficult.

 A sense of order amid the chaos

 While all kids are feeling nervous to some degree, now that schools are cancelled for most families, children are likely to be extra unsettled.
 Kids thrive on stability and routine.
 When it goes away, it is up to parents to model how to cope.

 To survive, we all need to both commit ourselves to some sense of order, and at the same time, yield to the chaos.